danielscrb/pyarchivebox/README.md

 # pyarchivebox
 This package simplifies the process of accessing you archivebox instance trough python.
 It allows you to access your server on version before 0.8.0 where there is no official REST API.

+## Docs
+You can find the docs on [ReadTheDocs](https://pyarchivebox.readthedocs.io/en/latest/index.html)

 ## Quick start
 To use the package just install the package using `pip`: